Rjv-RY/MangaWatch/backend/README.md

 ## A Primer/What You'll need

-The Backend is the heart and soul of this application.
-It's a somewhat complicated process to get it all set up.
-Here's what you will need.
+The Backend's the heart and soul of MangaWatch.
+It includes a batch import system and requires a few setup steps, which are documented below.

 - Java installed(I use version 21.0.5).
 - An IDE you can use (I use Eclipse because Java but VSCode would work fine).
 - Docker Desktop to run a container for the PostgreSql.
 - A Mangadex account with access to their API (free, works well)